Procurement 101

 Key Takeaways:

 • What is a Purchase Order?
-Purchase order acts as a documented confirmation of an order placed with a vendor or supplier during the purchasing process.
+A purchase order is a documented confirmation of an order placed with a vendor or supplier during the purchasing process.

 • Benefits of Purchase Orders: Enhanced financial control, streamlined budget management, strengthened vendor relationships, dispute mitigation, regulatory compliance, efficient resource planning, and improved decision-making.